redhat-performance/jetlag/docs/troubleshooting.md

 Note that with badfish this is a one time operation, i.e., the boot order after a rebuild/reboot will return to the original value.

-Also, watch for the output of **--boot-to-type foreman**, because the correct boot order is different for SCALE vs ALIAS lab.
+Also, watch for the output of **--boot-to-type foreman**, because the correct boot order is different for Scale vs Performance lab.
-The values in *config/idrac_interfaces.yml* are first of all for the SCALE lab.
+The values in *config/idrac_interfaces.yml* are first of all for the Scale lab.

 ```console
 [user@<local> badfish]$ ./src/badfish/badfish.py -H mgmt-computer.example.com -u user -p password -i config/idrac_interfaces.yml -t foreman